 Question 37.
 Which of the following best paraphrases the underlined part in paragraph 5?

-.
+Steve's legacy of wildlife conservation continued to inspire later generations.

 A. Steve’s passion for wildlife led later generations to prioritise animal preservation above all else.